-Rhythm Pharmaceuticals, Inc. is offering 5,732,000 shares of common stock in this offering.
+Rhythm Pharmaceuticals, Inc. is offering 5,732,000 shares o f common stock in this offering.

 Our common stock is listed on the Nasdaq Global Market under the symbol "RYTM."
-The last reported sale price of our common stock on the Nasdaq Global Market on June 20, 2018 was \$26.42 per share.
+The last reported sale price of our common stock on the Nasdaq Global Market on June 19, 2018 was \$26.17 per share.
+The final public offering price will be determined through negotiation between us and the lead underwriters in the offering and the recent market price used throughout the prospectus may not be indicative of the final offering price.